Why Betting on Your Phone Is So Hard to Stop

 -

-Free Wi-Fi hotspots in taxis, malls, or workplaces provide constant access to gambling platforms.
+Free Wi-Fi in taxis, malls, and workplaces keeps gambling available at every turn.

-What Is Interactive Gambling and Contingency Gambling and Why Are They So Addictive?
+What Are Interactive and Contingency Gambling — and Why Are They So Addictive?

 -